 To be sure, Jobs was not the only person spouting similar ideas back then, so to attribute these to he alone is a bit of an injustice.
 But he was the first spokesman of the impending information age.
 He laid it out there for the world to see, and guess what, he was right.

-Here are Steve Jobs’ Ten amazing predictions from way back in 1985, coupled with some amazing fan art that’s been flooding the web in tribute.
+Here are Steve Jobs’ Ten amazing predictions from way back in 1985, coupled with some amazing fan art that flooded the web in tribute after his death.

 “We are aware that we are doing something significant.
 We’re here at the beginning of it and we’re able to shape how it goes.
 Everyone here has the sense that right now is one of those moments when we are influencing the future.”